davedelong/DDMathParser/README.markdown

     avg(1,2,3)
     mean(1,2,3)

 You can create your own aliases as well.
-If "`acotanh`" is too long to type for you, feel free to do:
+If "`hacoversin`" is too long to type for you, feel free to do:

-    [[DDMathEvaluator sharedMathEvaluator] addAlias:@"acth" forFunctionName:@"acotanh"];
+    [[DDMathEvaluator sharedMathEvaluator] addAlias:@"hcvsin" forFunctionName:@"hacoversin"];

 ## Usage